Battle over DC statehood collides with politics of crime

 Momentum swelled among Senate Democrats to publicly refute the council’s bill following Mr. Biden’s surprise announcement last week that he would sign the nullification measure, saying that while he supports D.C. home rule, he’s not in favor of “lowering penalties for carjackings.”
 Some reports now suggest more than 70 senators may ultimately vote for the measure.

-The whole episode represents a setback for the D.C. statehood movement, which won a majority vote in the U.S. House just three years ago.
+The whole episode represents a setback for the D.C. statehood movement, which won a majority vote in the U.S. House just two years ago.
 And it’s a measure of how politically perilous the issue of public safety has become for Democrats.
 Just a few years after some Democratic Party officials were openly debating the merits of policy measures such as “defunding the police,” the pendulum is swinging in the other direction, with legislators from swing states now concerned about being portrayed as “soft on crime” and Mayor Bowser pushing back against her city council’s reforms.

 “I have one word: Chicago,” says GOP strategist Alex Conant when asked why so many Democrats are opposing the bill passed by Washington’s city council, which is itself made up of 11 Democrats and two independents.
 “The primary results in Chicago should be a wake-up call.”